Meet the Team

 Ryan Butler joined Genoa Healthcare in 2010 as a site manager for our Saint Joseph, Missouri pharmacy location.
 In 2012, he was promoted to director of operations where he oversaw 22 pharmacy locations in three states.
 Butler held that role until 2017, when he was promoted to Regional Vice President, Midwest Division, overseeing six regions and director of operations, managing over 135 pharmacy locations.

-Prior to Genoa, Butler worked as a pharmacy manager for Walgreens and Shop n’ Save pharmacies.
+Prior to Genoa Healthcare, Butler worked as a pharmacy manager for Walgreens and Shop n’ Save pharmacies.

 Butler received his Bachelor of Science in Pharmacy from Saint Louis College of Pharmacy in 2000.
 He is actively involved in both the Missouri and Kansas Pharmacists Associations.